BaderLab/GenAnT/setup/GAT-InstallAndDownload.md

 ```

-For sge, we use the code below.
-I found that my sge preferred the `process {}` and
+For SGE, we use the code below.
+I found that my SGE preferred the `process {}` and
 `executor {}` syntax, but both should be acceptable.

 ```